richardrigutins/dotnet-di-plus/README.md

 # DotNetDIPlus

-`DotNetDIPlus` is a library that provides advanced patterns for the .NET dependency injection.
-It extends the built-in .NET Core dependency injection container with additional features and patterns that can make it easier to work with dependency injection in complex applications.
+`DotNetDIPlus` is a library that provides advanced patterns for the .NET dependency injection, extending the built-in .NET dependency injection container with additional features and patterns that can make it easier to work with dependency injection in complex use cases.

+> **Note:** This library is not a dependency injection container.
+It is a library that extends the built-in .NET dependency injection container with additional features and patterns.

 ## Features